 Following a report the DSL will make an immediate risk and needs assessment on a case-by-case basis.
-The Risk assessment will consider;
+The risk assessment will consider;

-- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at school.
+- The victim, especially their protection and support. - The alleged cause of risk, their support needs and any sanction in place. - All other children at the school. - The victim and the alleged cause of risk sharing classes and space at school.